nwjs/node/doc/api/vm.md

   * `importModuleDynamically` {Function} Called during evaluation of this module when `import()` is called.
 If this option is not specified, calls to `import()` will reject with [`ERR_VM_DYNAMIC_IMPORT_CALLBACK_MISSING`][].
-    This option is part of the experimental modules API, and should not be considered stable.
+    This option is part of the experimental modules API.
+We do not recommend using it in a production environment.
     * `specifier` {string} specifier passed to `import()`
-    * `module` {vm.Module}
+    * `script` {vm.Script}
     * Returns: {Module Namespace Object|vm.Module} Returning a `vm.Module` is
       recommended in order to take advantage of error tracking, and to avoid issues with namespaces that contain `then` function exports.